Glaciology: Glacier equilibrium line and ELA

 The glacier equilibrium line is the line separating the glacial accumulation area above from the ablation area below.

-The equilibrium line altitude (ELA) and its change over the years is a key indicator of the health of a glacier.
-A long term monitoring of the ELA may be used as indication to climate change.
+The equilibrium line altitude (ELA) and its change over the years is a key indicators of the health of a glacier.
+A long term monitoring of the ELA may be used as an indication of climate change.

 Movement

 Khurdopin glacier and Shimshal River, Gilgit-Baltistan, northern Pakistan 2017.
 Several glaciers flow into the Shimshal Valley, and are prone to blocking the river.
 Khurdopin glacier surged in 2016–17, creating a sizable lake.

 Glaciers of Shimsal Valley from space, May 13, 2017.
 Khurdopin glacier has dammed the Shimshal River, forming a glacial lake.
 The river has started to carve a path through the toe of the glacier.
 By early August 2017, the lake had completely drained.

 When a glacier is experiencing an accumulation input by precipitation (snow or refreezing rain) that exceeds the output by ablation, the glacier shows a positive glacier mass balance and will advance.
 Conversely, if the loss of volume (from evaporation, sublimation, melting, and calving) exceeds the accumulation, the glacier shows a negative glacier mass balance and the glacier will melt back.
 During times in which the volume input to the glacier by precipitation is equivalent to the ice volume lost from calving, evaporation, and melting, the glacier has a steady-state condition.

 Some glaciers show periods where the glacier is advancing at an extreme rate, that is typically 100 times faster than what is considered normal, it is referred to as a surging glacier.
 Surge periods may occur at an interval of 10 to 15 years, e.g. on Svalbard.
 This is caused mainly due to a long lasting accumulation period on subpolar glaciers frozen to the ground in the accumulation area.
 When the stress due to the additional volume in the accumulation area increases, the pressure melting point of the ice at its base may be reached, the basal glacier ice will melt, and the glacier will surge on a film of meltwater.